Data sources

 Introduction to data sources

 The Figure below shows the main data sources used for injury & ill health statistics, and an indication of the severity range that each source includes.
-An introduction to these sources is found below the Figure, and a full description of these, plus details of additional data sources (for example economic costs of workplace injuries and ill health, management of health and safety in the workplace and employment) is available via the detailed description of data sources.
+An introduction to these sources is found below the Figure, and a full description of these, plus details of additional data sources (for example economic costs of workplace injuries and ill health and employment) is available via the detailed description of data sources.

 Each of the sources has strengths and weaknesses; this is explained in the full description (see the link above).
-Details about preferred data sources for illness and injury are also available.
+Details about preferred data sources for illness and injury are also available via the National Archives.

 Indication of severity ranges for data sources, listing: 1 RIDDOR, from mild to death, and getting gradually more severe: 2 LFS, 3 THOR, 4 IIDB, 5 mesothelioma register and 6 Death certifcates